 Universities are required to notify students if they intend to investigate accusations of sexual harassment.
 The most important thing that the accused student can do is to hire an experienced Title IX attorney.
 A knowledgeable attorney can coordinate a private investigation, protect your rights as a student, ensure that you are well-represented in a hearing, handle communications and negotiations with the university.
 In some cases, the introduction of an attorney can end an unfounded investigation before a Title IX hearing starts.

 At The Law Office of Brian Jones LLC, we defend the rights of our clients who are accused of sexual harassment.
-You can contact our office now to schedule your free consultation.
+You can contact our office now to schedule an appointment.

 Brian Glen Jones graduated from Ohio Wesleyan University with a Bachelors Degree in Politics and Government.
 He then went on to earn his Juris Doctorate degree from the University Of Akron School Of Law.
 Brian has been a lifelong resident of Ohio.
 Brian is licensed to practice law in the state of Ohio and before the United States District Court for the Northern and Southern Districts of Ohio.